5 tips for saving for your dream home

 Create (and stick to) a sensible budget

-The recent Real Home Reality Survey found that three in five prospective home buyers feel locked out of the property market.
+The Real Home Reality Survey found that three in five prospective home buyers feel locked out of the property market.
 But that doesn’t mean they’re giving up – in fact, seven in 10 say it’s important for them to achieve the traditional Australian dream.

 So don’t let your dreams remain as just dreams.
 Get out there and achieve them!
 The first step should involve creating a financial plan, including a budget.
 Don’t get scared off by the word ‘budget’.
 Instead, think of it as a daily reminder of your goal and what you’re working towards.